Jai Ingham

-Jai Emile Mau'u Ingham (born 14 August 1993) is a professional footballer who plays a winger for Victorian State League 1 South-East club Malvern City.
+Jai Emile Mau'u Ingham (born 14 August 1993) is a professional footballer who plays a winger for Victorian Premiere League 2 club Malvern City.
 Born in Australia and of New Zealand and Samoan descent, Ingham has represented the New Zealand internationally.

 Career

 Olympic FC

 Ingham started his career with Olympic FC seniors in the National Premier League while training to be an electrician.
 In July 2013, he was picked as one of Australia's top eight players outside the A-League.
 Selected in the QLD NPL football team of the year 2013.

 Brisbane Roar

 At the beginning of the 2013–14 National Youth League, Ingham joined Brisbane Roar's youth side.
 Scoring 13 goals in 11 appearances.
 Including a second half hat-trick that secured victory over Adelaide.

 On 24 January 2014, Ingham debuted for the senior team, coming on as a substitute in the 72nd minute of a 2–1 victory over Wellington Phoenix.